This function is designed to work on a hierarchical tree and cut it

 Details

-branches in the tree (thus cuts happen at multiple heights depending on
+of branches in the tree, cutting at varying heights based on cluster

 dynamic_method = "tree"

-) is a top-down approach which relies only on the tree and follows the order of clustered objects on it.The hybrid variant (
+) uses a top-down approach, relying solely on the tree and the order of clustered objects.The hybrid variant (

 dynamic_method = "hybrid"

-) is a bottom-up approach which relies on both the tree and the dissimilarity matrix to build clusters on the basis of dissimilarity information among sites.
-This method is useful to detect outlying members in each cluster.
+) employs a bottom-up approach, leveraging both the tree and the dissimilarity matrix to identify clusters based on dissimilarity among sites.
+This approach is useful for detecting outliers within clusters.

 Note